 How Does Rent Work?

-After the allotment starts, rent will be automatically collected and managed by the Military Assistance Company (MAC), an allotment management contractor who works for the Army, or by a discretionary allotment.
+- Allotments may be collected and managed by Military Assistance Company (MAC)*, an allotment management contractor who works for the Army.

 *MAC has been processing military allotments since 1985 and serves military housing offices in all branches of service.
 The MAC payment system is fully automated and is interfaced with the Defense Finance and Accounting Service (DFAS).
 This system facilitates starting, managing, tracking, updating and stopping BAH allotments.